tomoya-sasaki/Tips/setup.md

 ## DBeaver
 * Download from [here](https://dbeaver.io/download/)

+## finderpath

 ## Git
 * Use git from brew ([here](https://apple.stackexchange.com/questions/93002/how-to-use-the-homebrew-installed-git-on-mac)): `brew install git`

 ## Github
-* Connect github with new credential
+* Connect github with new credential or ssh

 ### Dropbox and Github
 * Not compatible in general